Duke-PL-Course/duke-pl-course.github.com/source/_slides/javascript.md

 JavaScript is ...

 * Created by [Brendan Eich][] in 1995 while working for Netscape
-* A cross-platform, object-oriented, loosely typed scripting language, designed to run in a host environment (ex: browsers, Node, or other applications)
+* A cross-platform, object-oriented, dynamically typed scripting language, designed to run in a host environment (ex: browsers, Node, or other applications)
 * The first [Prototype][] and [lambda][] language to go mainstream
 * More closely related to [Self][] or [Scheme][] than C or Java, despite its name